tarek-berkane/tarek-berkane/README.md

 <h3 align="center">A passionate web and mobile developer from Algeria</h3>

 - 🔭 I’m currently working at DzExpert
-- 🌱 I’m currently learning more about Django, FastAPI and Flutter.
+- 🌱 I’m currently learning more about Django and Flutter.
 - 📫 How to reach me **tarekg320@gmail.com**
 - 👨‍💻 Websites:
     - [codingdz](https://codingdz.com/)